Joint Learning of Localized Representations from Medical Images and Reports: Analysis and Ablation Study

 Starting from the unmodified LoVT model we first remove the local (region and sentence) weighting in the local losses, i.e.\ we use constant weights $\weights$ and $\weightr$, and observe inferior results, showing the relevance of these weights.
 We then also remove attention pooling and replace it by average (avg) pooling for images and max pooling for reports.
 The performance further decreases highlighting the importance of attention pooling.
 Note that the local weights cannot be computed without attention pooling, making a model with local weighting but without attention pooling non-realizable.
 We further remove the global loss $\mathcal{L}_\text{global}$, i.e.\ set $\gamma=0$ and only use the local losses without local weighting, and observe a large drop in downstream performance.
 We assume that this is caused by missing contrast between samples.
 Without the global loss, local weights can again not be computed, making a model with local weighting but without global loss non-realizable.

 We also study the relevance of the local losses $\mathcal{L}_\text{local-image}$ and $\mathcal{L}_\text{local-report}$.
 Starting again from unmodified LoVT, we first adapt the local image loss $\mathcal{L}_\text{local-image}$ by redefining the positiveness score in a non-smooth way with $\ps \propto \mathds{1}_{[d_{\bm{x}}(k, l) \leq T]}$.
 The performance drops showing the relevance of the smoothness.
 When removing any of the local losses completely, i.e.\ either setting $\mu=0$ or $\nu=0$ and keeping only the global and one of the local losses ($\mathcal{L}_\text{local-image}$ or $\mathcal{L}_\text{local-report}$), the performance also drops compared to unmodified LoVT, showing that both local losses are required for optimal results.
 Note that removing $\mathcal{L}_\text{local-report}$ leads to a larger drop in downstream performance than removing only $\mathcal{L}_\text{local-image}$, indicating that $\mathcal{L}_\text{local-report}$ is more relevant for alignment.
 When both local losses are fully removed by setting $\mu=0$ and $\nu=0$, such that only the global loss remains, the performance slightly drops compared to unmodified LoVT showing that the local losses are relevant components of the model.
 However, the drop in performance is smaller than when removing only one of the local losses, which indicates that the symmetry of the local losses is essential for them to work.
 If we further replace attention pooling by avg/max pooling, a large drop in performance is observed, which again highlights the importance of attention pooling.
+Note that without avg/max pooling the local losses provide more improvements than when using attention pooling.